David Stewart, Duke of Rothesay: Life

 David was born on 24 October 1378.
-He was the third child and eldest son of John Stewart, Earl of Carrick, himself the eldest son and heir apparent of King Robert II, and Annabella Drummond.
+He was the third child and eldest son of John Stewart, Earl of Carrick, himself the eldest son and heir apparent of Robert II of Scotland and Annabella Drummond.
 David was probably named after his great-granduncle, King David II, who had supported his parents' marriage.
 David's birth in 1378 resolved tensions over the Scottish royal succession that had existed since 1373, when the Parliament of Scotland restricted the succession rights of his elder sisters, Margaret and Elizabeth, in favor of David's uncle, Robert, Earl of Fife, and his cousin Murdoch.
 At the moment of his birth, David became second in line to the Scottish throne.

-David had been given his own retinue by late 1386.
+David had received his own retinue by late 1386.
 David's retainers were drawn from among the political allies of his father, John, Earl of Carrick.
 David's father, who had been named as regent for his grandfather in 1384, was replaced in office by his uncle, Robert, Earl of Fife, in 1388.
 The Earl of Carrick's removal from power was justified by a declaration that he was physically incapable of governing, probably after he had been severely injured by a horse.
 The general council which met in Edinburgh in December 1388, with the purpose of removing the Earl of Carrick from the regency, observed that David was too young to exercise authority on his father's behalf.
 David's grandfather, Robert II, died in 1390, whereupon David's father became King of Scots under the regnal name of Robert III.